Crazy diets – the best and worst revealed

 Dieting by eating just one food

-Eating one thing continuously as a diet is never going to work either is it as boredom soon kicks in!
+Eating the same thing continuously as a diet is never going to work, as boredom soon sets in.
 Laura from Five Little Doves tried celery!

 Jade from Mummies Waiting tried a diet of 8 grapefruits a day and gave up on day two!
-How she managed one day is beyond me!
-Grapefruits are ok and I tried them for a diet too but didn’t manage two days of just grapefruit!
+How she managed to do it one day is beyond me!
+Grapefruits are okay, and I tried them for a diet too, but I didn’t manage to stick to just grapefruit for two days.

 Have you tried anything unusual?

 So what diets have you tried?
 Have you tried juicing, smoothies, shakes, or maybe just living off one food every day?
 Personally, I don’t believe that anything except a diet which predominantly consists of healthy meals of normal food can possibly work in the long term.
-Maybe there are success stories for some of these diets I see as crazy.
+Perhaps there are success stories for some of these diets I find unconventional.

 Would you prefer this for tea?